dennylslee/temperature-kmeans-cluster-3d-vis/README.md

 # Introduction

 This project's objectives are to collect instantaneous temperature as reported from government of Canada website for all the weather stations from the province of Ontario.
-It then cluster the temperature readings into 4 cluster using simple K-means.
+It then clusters the temperature readings into 4 clusters using simple K-means.
 3D scatter plots are generated using matplotlib.
 The project is written with Python 2.7.

-Example temperature reported from the government website [here](https://weather.gc.ca/city/pages/on-82_metric_e.html)
+Example temperature as reported from the government website can be found [here](https://weather.gc.ca/city/pages/on-82_metric_e.html)

-The temperature readings are first scrape from the website using regex.
+The temperature readings are first scraped from the website using regex.
 The collected data are stored in a local csv file.
 The following is responsible the data scraping function.
+Obviously scraping website is not a recommended production approach due to its inflexibility to adapt changes.

 	weather_city_crawler.py

 The data cleansing, K-means clustering, and graphical plots are in this file:

 	weather_station_processing

 ## Multi threading experiment